JannisX11/blockbench.net/content/guides/minecraft-style-guide.md

 ---

 # Minecraft Style Guide
 This set of guidelines covers the properties of the Minecraft art style.
 It is intended to help you create models and textures that fit right into the vanilla game and to unify the terminology for the community to give more efficient and constructive feedback.
 Please keep in mind that not all of the mentioned principles apply universally to non-vanilla art styles or to art unrelated to Minecraft.
-If you plan to create Minecraft art and aren't fully familiar with the technical aspects of it, reading the <a href="https://www.blockbench.net/wiki/guides/blockbench-guide"> Blockbench Guide </a> is highly recommended.
+If you plan to create Minecraft art and aren't fully familiar with the technical aspects of it, reading [Blockbench Overview & Tips](/wiki/guides/blockbench-overview-tips) is highly recommended.
 It contains materials on how to properly use Blockbench and take full advantage of its features.

 ## Modeling
 ### Element Count